-Well, it is sort of “the end,” as I’ve completed my first novel-length rough draft!
+Well, it is sort of “the end!”
+I’ve completed my first novel-length rough draft!
 Yay!
-And, high-five super duper yay!!!
-I’ll admit I’ve been smugly smiling to myself the last couple of days with this accomplishment bubbling inside. 🙂
+And, high-five, super-duper yay!!!
+I’ll admit I’ve been smugly smiling to myself the last couple of days with acquired accomplishment bubbling inside. 🙂

-*I suppose I should clarify that analogy and say half-marathon, for my book is an upper middle grade novel of roughly 45-50K words in length.
+*I suppose I should clarify and say a half-marathon, for my book is an upper middle-grade novel of roughly 45-50K words in length.